ncp38/cs142-f23/labs/lab6/index.md

 ---
-title: Lab 5
+title: Lab 6
 parent: Labs
 ---

-# CS 142 Lab 5
+# CS 142 Lab 6

 For this lab, we're using the same randomized partners as last week!
-(Your pairing will be put up on the screen at the beginning of class.)

-## Memphis maps, roads, and parks
+## The snake game

-You'll investigate and design several maps related to Memphis, including maps of roads and parks!
-This will help you learn about ArrayLists in Java and become more proficient using and writing classes.
+You'll investigate and design a classic Snake game, where a player controls a snake on a 2D grid as it seeks to eat items to become bigger!
+This will help you improve your ability to make design choices in your programming, use/practice with ArrayLists and Strings, and practice with instantiating objects and calling instance methods on them.

 ### Getting started